CrestfallenLARP/cfldangerden/content/en/rules/lineage_skill_categories/_index.md

 ### Human Lineage Skill Category

+Costume Requirements: None

+Humans are highly adaptive and enterprising, causing their influence to spread without many of the older lineages obstructions.

 Only Human Characters may purchase skills from this Category.

 [Adaptable]({{< ref "/rules/skills/#adaptable" >}})[0 CP] When Category is purchased, character gains 2 Body, 2 Energy, or 2 ST